 ArentFox Schiff takes advantage of having its offices in world-class cities to provide memorable social programs for summer associates.
 Events typically include concerts, cooking classes, courthouse visits, sailing trips, theater, and wine tastings.

-This year, the firm will award five minority law students with a Diversity Scholarship and a salaried position in the firm’s summer associate program.
-The Scholarship Program is part of our effort to increase diversity at the firm and in the legal profession.
-Since 2006, we have awarded an annual scholarship to law students in our Washington, DC, and New York offices.
-We expanded the Scholarship Program to the Los Angeles office in 2008, the San Francisco office in 2018, and to our Boston office in 2020.
-The Chicago office will be added in 2023.
+Each year, the firm awards up to five diverse law students with a Diversity Scholarship and a salaried position in the firm’s summer associate program.
+The Scholarship Program is part of our efforts to increase diversity at the firm and in the legal profession.
+Since 2006, we have awarded dozens of scholarships to diverse law students across the country.

 I was working with a partner on a matter.
 My thoughts on the matter were appreciated and well received.
 I assisted drafting our statement of position; I met with the client; and after we won the case, I presented at the monthly group meeting.
 These are the kinds of experiences you get from working at a place that wants to see you grow.
 These are the experiences you get at ArentFox Schiff.